-Having a hard time waking up?
-Here's how to set an alarm on your iPhone.
+Can't get up in the morning?
+Make sure to set an alarm on your iPhone!

 How to set a custom alarm sound on your iPhone or iPad

 If the built-in alarm sounds just aren't up to your standards, you can easily change your alarm sound to a song.
-So not only will you wake up on time but, will wake up singing and dancing.
+So not only will you wake up on time but will also wake up singing and dancing.

 - Launch the Clock app from your Home screen.